mcbsf/portfolio-frontend/README.md

 Feel free to explore the codebase and make any necessary changes to adapt it to your specific needs.

+It is not mobile responsive yet.
+Also not responsive to aspect ratio 4:3.

 ## Folder Structure

 Here is the folder structure of this repository: